48 Hours in San Antonio: Just Around the Riverbend

 Afternoon Activity: San Antonio Missions National Historical Park 1:15pm-5pm

 One of the most beautiful ways to enjoy a city is to stand where it all began.
-On day one, you visited The Alamo, but day two allows you to visit four sites in the San Antonio Missions National Historic Park that are almost 100 years older than The Alamo.
+On day one, you visited The Alamo, but day two of your 48 hours in San Antonio allows you to visit four sites in the San Antonio Missions National Historic Park that are almost 100 years older than The Alamo.

 Driving south, Mission Concepción is the first stop.
 This mission was dedicated in 1755 and is the oldest unrestored church in America.
 If you look closely, you can still see a few of the original frescos (painted geometric designs) on the walls.